Unboxed-Software/solana-course/content/program-testing.md

 }
 ```

-You simply wrap whatever variables you'd like to remove from the stack in the `Box` struct, and the compiler will allocate memory on the heap and place the value of what's wrapped inside the `Box` there.
+You simply wrap whatever variables you'd like to remove from the stack in the `Box` struct.
+The compiler will allocate memory on the heap, and place there the value of what's wrapped inside the `Box`.

 In this example, the value returned from the `Pubkey::create_program_address`, which is just a public key, will be stored on the heap and the `authority_pubkey` variable will hold a pointer to the location on the heap where the public key is stored.
 You can read more about this in [the Rust book](https://doc.rust-lang.org/stable/book/ch15-01-box.html).